Canada border blockade clearing peacefully as police move in

 Many demonstrators drove away from the Ambassador Bridge spanning the river between Detroit and Windsor, Ontario, as scores of police approached shortly after dawn.
 They had spent the night there in defiance of new warnings to end the blockade, which disrupted the flow of traffic and goods and forced the auto industry on both sides to roll back production.

-Surrounded by dozens of officers, one man with “Trump 2024” and “Mandate Freedom” spray-painted on his vehicle left in the morning as other protesters began dismantling a small tarp-covered encampment.
+Surrounded by dozens of officers, a man with “Mandate Freedom” and “Trump 2024” spray-painted on his vehicle left as other protesters began dismantling a small tarp-covered encampment.
+A trucker honked his horn as he, too, drove off, to cheers and chants of “Freedom!”

+More protesters arrived to the area by late morning, though, carrying flags and yelling.
+Police continued to back people away from the bridge, and there were no visible physical confrontations.

-This week’s demonstrations at the Ambassador Bridge, downtown Ottawa and elsewhere have targeted vaccine mandates and other coronavirus restrictions.
-There is also an outpouring of fury toward Prime Minister Justin Trudeau who has called them a “fringe” of Canadian society.
+The demonstrations at the Ambassador Bridge, downtown Ottawa and elsewhere have targeted vaccine mandates and other coronavirus restrictions and vented fury toward Prime Minister Justin Trudeau, who has called the protesters a “fringe” of Canadian society.

-The protests have reverberated outside the country, and police in Paris intercepted at least 500 vehicles attempting to enter the French capital Saturday, in defiance of a police order, to take part in protests against virus restrictions inspired by Canada’s horn-honking “Freedom Convoy.”

-Several convoys were stopped from entering at key Parisian arteries and over 200 motorists were ticketed, police said.
-Elsewhere, at least two protesters were detained amid a seizure of knives, hammers and other objects in a central square.
-Some 7,000 officers have been mobilized for the weekend protesters, who are railing against the vaccination pass that France requires to enter restaurants and many other venues.
+The protests have reverberated outside the country, with similarly inspired convoys in France, New Zealand and the Netherlands, and the U.S. Department of Homeland Security warned that truck protests may be in the works in the United States.

+Windsor police tweeted that no one had been arrested as of mid-morning but urged people to stay away from the bridge: “We appreciate the cooperation of the demonstrators at this time and we will continue to focus on resolving the demonstration peacefully.
+Avoid area!”

 “It’s a win-win,” Koss said.
 “The pandemic is rolling down right now, they can remove the mandates, all the mandates, and everyone’s happy.
 The government does the right thing, and the protesters are all happy.”

-He said he believed most people would disperse in an orderly fashion, “because we don’t want to cause a big problem,” he added.
+He said he believed most people would disperse in an orderly fashion, “because we don’t want to cause a big problem.”

-One truck driver honked his horn as he left, to cheers and chants of “Freedom!”

-Windsor police tweeted that they had begun enforcement at and around the bridge: “We urge all demonstrators to act lawfully & peacefully.
-Commuters are still being asked to avoid the areas affected by the demonstrations at this time.”

-Most of the vehicles in the blockade were pickup trucks and other cars.

-The previous day, a judged ordered the an end to the blockade and Ontario Premier Doug Ford declared a state of emergency allowing for fines of 100,000 Canadian dollars and up to one year in jail for anyone illegally blocking roads, bridges, walkways and other critical infrastructure.
+The previous day, a judged ordered the an end to the blockade of mostly pickup trucks and cars, and Ontario Premier Doug Ford declared a state of emergency allowing for fines of 100,000 Canadian dollars and up to one year in jail for anyone illegally blocking roads, bridges, walkways and other critical infrastructure.

 “The illegal blockades are impacting trade, supply chains & manufacturing.
 They’re hurting Canadian families, workers & businesses.
 Glad to see the Windsor Police & its policing partners commenced enforcement at and near the Ambassador Bridge,” Federal Innovation Minister Francois-Philippe Champagne tweeted Saturday.
 “These blockades must stop.”